oliverpople/tic_tac_toe/README.md

 ## Tech Stack

 - Production code: As I want to build a dynamic web application I will attempt to use javascript and node.js for the front and backend respectively.
-- Testing: I will test with a combination of rspec and zombie.js for unit and feature test.
+- Testing: I will test with a combination of jasmine and zombie.js for unit and feature test.
+- Views: I will use handlebars to render and dynamically change my views using javascript.

 ## Potential Design Challenges: